 (TVDB)

 Directed by Betty Thomas, this comedy was both a parody and a tribute to the original show.
-Set during the 1990’s, the Bradys were stuck in the 1970’s.
+Although the movie’s storyline was set during the 1990s, the Bradys were stuck in the 1970s.
 The movie starred Shelley Long as Carol Brady, Gary Cole (Mike), Christine Taylor (Marcia), Christopher Daniel Barnes (Greg), Jennifer Elise Cox (Jan), Paul Sutera (Peter), Jesse Lee Soffer (Bobby), Olivia Hack (Cindy) and Henriette Mantel (Alice).
 When faced with losing their house, the Brady Kids decide to enter and sing at the “Search for the Stars” contest.

 The movie had a number of cameo appearances including Florence Henderson as Grandma, Ann B. Davis as a trucker, Barry Williams as a record producer, Christopher Knight as a coach and three Monkees as themselves (Davy Jones, Micky Dolenz and Peter Tork).

-Directed by Arlene Sanford, the cast from the first parody reunited for a sequel where a mysterious man (Tim Matheson) showed up claiming to be Carol’s long-lost husband.
-However, he turned out to be an imposter set on stealing the family’s horse statue which as it turns out, was an ancient Asian artifact worth $20 million.
+Directed by Arlene Sanford, the cast from the first parody movie reunited for a sequel where a mysterious man (Tim Matheson) shows up claiming to be Carol’s long-lost husband.
+However, he was an imposter set on stealing the family’s horse statue which as it turns out, was an ancient Asian artifact worth $20 million.
 It too featured a number of cameos including RuPaul, Zsa Zsa Gabor, Rosie O’Donnell, Barbara Eden and David Spade.

 Based on Barry William’s book, Growing Up Brady, this made-for-television biographical film was about the production of the original ABC sitcom.
 Barry played himself and served as the film’s narrator.
 Adam Brody played Barry.
 Kaley Cuoco played Maureen.
 Sherwood Schwartz played himself.
 Mike Looinland played a camera operator and his son, Scott played Mike.